Contact Us & Frequently Asked Questions

-We ship worldwide, and we ship from Nashville, TN in the United States.
+We ship worldwide, and we ship from North Carolina in the United States.

 We ship worldwide.
 International shipping varies widely depending on the receiving country and a myriad of other factors.
 In most cases, it takes a few weeks for international orders to arrive.

-Customs fees and taxes are levied by the receiving country and are the buyer’s responsibility.
-We are not currently able to accurately predict what those import costs might be, we do not determine or receive any of those fees or taxes, and we cannot falsify information on customs documents in an attempt to reduce those costs.
+If international duties and import taxes are not able to be calculated and charged at checkout, you are fully responsible for paying those fees.
+Please note that we cannot falsify information on customs documents in an attempt to reduce those costs.
 Please research customs information for your country before ordering, as we cannot be held responsible for unexpected fees and taxes.

 If your package has been marked as delivered but it has not arrived to you, most of the time it will turn up within a few days.